2nd (Seaham) Durham Artillery Volunteer Corps: 55th (Northumbrian) Medium Brigade, RGA

 The unit continued to be attached to the 50th (Northumbrian) Divisional area as 'Army Troops'.
 In 1924, the Royal Field Artillery and Royal Garrison Artillery were subsumed into the Royal Artillery (RA).
 In these postwar years, the medium artillery was still equipped with wartime 60-pounders and 6-inch howitzers.

-On 1 October 1932, 219 (Durham) Med Bty transferred to the 54th (Durham & West Riding) Medium Brigade and was replaced in 55th Med Brigade by 152 Heavy Bty from Tynemouth Heavy Brigade, which converted to medium artillery.
+On 1 October 1932, 219 (Durham) Medium Bty transferred to the 54th (Durham & West Riding) Medium Brigade and was replaced in 55th Medium Brigade by 152 Heavy Bty from Tynemouth Heavy Brigade, which converted to medium artillery.

 In the 1930s, the increasing need for anti-aircraft (AA) defence for Britain's cities was addressed by converting a number of TA units to that role.
 The 55th (Northumbrian) Medium Brigade became the 63rd (Northumbrian) AA Brigade on 10 December 1936, and reorganised as three batteries (152 Medium Bty transferred to 64th (Northumbrian) AA Brigade).
 The unit formed part of the 30th (Northumbrian) AA Group in the 2 AA Division.